oracle-livelabs/apex/employee-onboarding/6-create-workflow-pages/create-workflow-pages.md

 21. Click **Save**.

-## Task 5: Create the Workflows Page
+## Task 7: Create the Workflows Page

-Finally, we need the page that the Hospital Management Staff will use to monitor the appointment workflow.
+Finally, we need the page that the HR will use to monitor the employee onboarding workflow.

 We use the Workflow Console and Details pages with **Initiated By Me** report context, which allows a logged-in user to view all Workflows Initiated by him or her.